 MSPs can improve your IT operations because they have expertise in helping dozens or maybe hundreds of organizations similar to yours.
 Unlike a single employee, an MSP's technical team is never all sick or all on vacation at the same time.
 Typically, they have more depth and breadth of experience than an individual.
 In a sense, an MSP is an entire IT department, not just an employee.
 The negative of using an MSP is they are not an employee.
 You cannot insist that they stop working on one thing and start on something else or work this weekend to resolve an issue.
 Typically, they do these types of things as part of the usual course of being an MSP, but you are asking not telling.

 Managed Service Provider is a broad term, and so you want to ask a lot of questions to make sure you understand what is involved.
-Because MSP is used broadly, there are a variety of pricing models, each with their own merits and disadvantages.
-Here is a description of the most common pricing models:
+Because MSP is used broadly, there are a variety of pricing models, each with their own advantages and disadvantages.
+Here is a general overview of the most common pricing models:

 Monitoring-Only Pricing Model

 This option is often the most inexpensive and commonly used if you have in-house IT expertise, which is sensible, considering this is the minimalist approach to managing services.
 MSPs will monitor some aspects of your IT infrastructure from a remote location.
 When they discover any issues, they will make them known to you, but providing resolution may cost additional money, or the problem will be handed off to your team to resolve.
 The level of monitoring can vary from watching over in-house equipment to a more advanced support system with incident resolution.